 6.8 Revisions and Addenda to Final Interconnection Study Reports

-6.8.1 Substantial Error or Omissions; Revised Study Report
+6.8.1 Substantial Revisions; Revised Study Report

-Should the CAISO discover, through written comments submitted by an Interconnection Customer or otherwise, that a final Interconnection Study Report (which can mean a final Cluster Study report or Interconnection Facilities Study report) contains a substantial error or omission, the CAISO will cause a revised final report to be issued to the Interconnection Customer.
+Should the CAISO discover, through written comments submitted by an Interconnection Customer or otherwise, that a final Interconnection Study Report (which can mean a final Cluster Study report or Interconnection Facilities Study report) contains a substantial revision, the CAISO will cause a revised final report to be issued to the Interconnection Customer.

-A substantial error or omission shall mean an error or omission that results in one or more of the following:
+A substantial revision shall mean a revision that results in one or more of the following:

-(i) understatement or overstatement of the Interconnection Customer’s Current Cost Responsibility, Maximum Cost Responsibility, Maximum Cost Exposure, and Participating TO Interconnection Facilities, as set by the Interconnection Facilities Study, by more than five (5) percent or one million dollars ($1,000,000), whichever is greater;
+(i) an increase to the Interconnection Customer’s Current Cost Responsibility, Maximum Cost Responsibility, Maximum Cost Exposure, and Participating TO Interconnection Facilities, as set by the Interconnection Facilities Study, by more than five (5) percent or one million dollars ($1,000,000), whichever is greater;

 (ii) delay of the Commercial Operation Date, In-Service Date, or requested Deliverability Status by more than one year; or

-(iii) termination of the Interconnection Customer’s power purchase agreement.
+(iii) termination of the Interconnection Customer’s power purchase agreement by the counterparty.

 The CAISO will include examples of how Interconnection Customers can demonstrate power purchase agreement terminations in the Business Practice Manual.
 The CAISO will confirm power purchase agreement terminations with the Interconnection Customer’s counterparty.

-A dispute over the plan of service by an Interconnection Customer shall not be considered a substantial error or omission unless the Interconnection Customer demonstrates that the plan of service was based on an invalid or erroneous study assumption that meets the criteria set forth above.
-Changes to Interconnection Studies resulting from Interconnection Customer requests, including without limitation, modifications, suspensions, or failures to meet GIA milestones, are not considered errors or omissions.
+A dispute over the plan of service by an Interconnection Customer shall not be considered a revision unless the Interconnection Customer demonstrates that the plan of service was based on an invalid or erroneous study assumption that meets the criteria set forth above.
+Changes to Interconnection Studies resulting from Interconnection Customer requests, including without limitation, modifications, suspensions, or failures to meet GIA milestones, are not considered revisions.

-6.8.2 Other Errors or Omissions; Addendum
+6.8.2 Other Revisions; Addendum

-If an error or omission in an Interconnection Study report is not a substantial error or omission, the CAISO shall not issue a revised final Interconnection Study report.
-Rather, the CAISO shall document such error or omission and make any appropriate correction by issuing an addendum to the final report.
+If a revision in an Interconnection Study report is not a substantial revision, the CAISO shall not issue a revised final Interconnection Study report.
+Rather, the CAISO shall document such revision and make any appropriate correction by issuing an addendum to the final report.

 The CAISO and applicable Participating TO shall also incorporate, as needed, any corrected information pertinent to the terms or conditions of the GIA in the draft GIA provided to an Interconnection Customer pursuant to Section 13.

-6.8.3 Only Substantial Errors or Omissions Adjust Posting Dates
+6.8.3 [Not Used]